A master’s in school counseling can prepare you to help K–12 students fulfill their academic, social and vocational goals.

 Effective February 2, 2023, individuals can apply for the Initial and Professional School Counselor certificates.
 The Initial and Professional School Counselor certificates will have different requirements than the Provisional and Permanent School Counselor certificates.

 After successful completion of our EdM in school counseling program requirements, students are eligible to apply for initial certification in New York State.
 The New York State Education Department requires an EdM degree and a passing score on the NYS School Counselor CST (193) exam for initial certification.
-After completing the EdM, passing the state exam, obtaining initial certification and completing three years of appropriate school counseling experience, you are eligible to receive professional certification in New York State.
+After completing the EdM, passing the state exam, obtaining initial certification and completing three years of appropriate school counseling experience, graduates are eligible to receive professional certification in New York State.